Model-Free Design of Control Systems over Wireless Fading Channels: Co-Design via Reinforcement Learning

-Theorem \ref{theo:approx_sol_stab} shows that the solution of the dual parametrized problem in \eqref{eq:dual_opt_problem} stabilizes the WCS, with the optimality loss of an $\epsilon$-universal parametrization affecting the probability with which the trajectories of the WCS are contained around the equilibrium point.
-Thus, the ``density'' of the parametrization can be directly related to the degree to which the co-design policy stabilizes the system.
+Theorem \ref{theo:approx_sol_stab} shows that if the optimal non-parametrized solution of the co-design problem \eqref{eq:constrained_optimal_prob} stabilizes the WCS, so will the solution of the dual parametrized problem in \eqref{eq:dual_opt_problem}, with the optimality loss of an $\epsilon$-universal parametrization affecting the probability with which the trajectories of the WCS are contained to a region around the equilibrium point.
+Thus, the ``density'' of the parametrization, as captured by $\epsilon$, can be directly related to the degree to which the co-design policy stabilizes the system.

+\begin{remark} As shown in Lemma 1 in \cite{eisen_learning_2018}, the entire class of deep neural networks is an $\epsilon$-universal parametrization for all $\epsilon > 0$.
+Then, if in addition to the conditions outlined in Theorem \ref{theo:approx_sol_stab}, we further assume the dual variable associated to the perturbed problem, $\| \lambda_\epsilon^* \|_1$, to be finite, the bound between the value of the primal problem, and the value of the parametrized dual problem in Theorem \ref{theorem:dual_param_bound} would hold for all $\epsilon > 0$, since $B_r$ and $B_l$ are both finite.
+Under the assumptions of the theorem, making $\epsilon$ arbitrarily small --- as in the case of an arbitrarily large neural network \cite{hornik_1989} --- would imply that equation \eqref{eq:stab_prob} holds with

+meaning that the parametrized solution in this case renders the system stochastically stable in the sense of \cite[Definition 1]{li_stability_2013}. \end{remark}

-We point out that the dual-descent method detailed in Algorithm \ref{alg:dual_descent} can be a computationally prohibitive procedure, as it requires an inner-loop RL optimization to be performed for each iterative value of $\lambda$.
+We point out that the dual-descent method detailed in Algorithm \ref{alg:dual_descent} can however be a computationally prohibitive procedure, as it requires an inner-loop RL optimization to be performed for each iterative value of $\lambda$.
 We proceed in the following section to derive a more computationally practical procedure that combines traditional, model-free RL methods with dual descent to find solutions to the parametrized dual problem.